tsgates/arch-wiki-markdown/wiki/Downgrading_Packages.md

 Downgrading Packages
 ====================

-> Summary

-Covers why and how to revert to older versions of packages.

-> Related
+Related articles

-Arch Build System
+-   Arch Build System

-pacman
+-   pacman
+-   Arch Rollback Machine

 This guide will show you how to downgrade a package to a previous version.
 Downgrading a package is not normally recommended and is often